isomerpages/govtech-corp/_our-capabilities/Our Cybersecurity & Cyber Defence Solutions in Singapore.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Cybersecurity" src="/images/About Us/Our capabilities/Capabilities_Banners_Cybersecurity_compressed.jpg">
 </div>
+<p>Singapore's digital landscape faces escalating threats, making robust
+cybersecurity paramount.
+The severity of this challenge is underscored by recent statistics: in 2023, 84% of local organisations reported cyberattacks, with 53% resorting to ransom payments.
+In response, GovTech delivers critical cyber security solutions.
+We are dedicated to cyber defence in Singapore, safeguarding government Information and Communications Technology &amp;
+Smart Systems through proactive threat detection and rapid response, fortifying digital resilience.</p>
 <h3>What we do</h3>
 <p>Our mission is to secure government Info-Communications Technology and
 Smart Systems, and to respond swiftly to any cyberattack.
 We achieve this